RaagMaruti/frontend_trainee/README.md

 15. Positions and Gradients

 ### 2.assignment-1

 Contains assignment related to HTML and CSS.
 A webpage reflecting "Our Services" section from our website.

 ### 3.assignment-2

 Contains assignment related to Sanity CMS.

 ### 4.javascript

 Contains examples and assignments related to JavaScript, focusing on the following:

-1. Basics: variables, scopes, data types, loops, maps, sets, template strings
+1. Basics: variables, scopes, data types, conditionals, loops, maps, sets, template strings, destructuring, rest, spread
+2. Imports and Exports: named, default, namespace